Going "Flat File": Kirby CMS Tutorial & E-Commerce

 Why did we pick it for this tutorial?

 A while ago, our lead developer Charles spotted quite a few mentions of Snipcart in e-commerce threads on their forum.
 We've played with it a bit since, and can confirm it's as easy and flexible as advertised.
 It's hands-down one of the best flat file CMS out there.
 We've chatted a few times with its creator, a super nice fella from Germany.
-A cool agency from our hometown also uses it for many client projects, and they love it too.

 Kirby CMS tutorial: a step by step e-commerce site